m1stadev/AutoTSS/README.md

 ## Running

 While you can run your own instances, it's prefered for you to simply use the already hosted instance.
-Support for your own instance will not be provided.
 Windows is not supported!

 To locally host your own instance, [create a Discord bot](https://discord.com/developers) and follow these steps...